 Wine enthusiasts emerge yourselves for the Bordeaux wine Festival!
 The spectacular vineyards comprise some of the most prestigious châteaux’s worldwide as the châteaux de Reignac, where clocks turn back while wine tasting over their magnificent 16th century tower.

-In 2021 the Bordeaux Wine Festival is from June 17th – 20th of June
+In 2021 the Bordeaux Wine Festival the festival is in June (exact dates not confirmed).

 Wonder through the historical Bordeaux city center streets, where a 2 km wine tasting road along the Garonne River displays on their pavilions over 80 different appellations from the exquisite Bordeaux and Aquitaine’s wines.